samlevine03/advent-of-code-2023/README.md

 I'm challenging myself to be more ***Pythonic***, both at the code level and on a meta level.
 As such, my goal is to maximize simplicity, readability, and "maintainability."
 It's worth noting that my solutions will often go through several iterations: first a brute force method, followed by a more efficient (and pythonic) solution.
 The code you see in each solution will almost never be the code that I used to initially solve each puzzle.

+A couple other rules I'm following:
+- No ChatGPT.
+I'm still using Copilot since it tends to be a timesaver and help me avoid syntax errors without actually giving me answers.
+- No work-arounds for slow code.
+By Day 5 things have already reached a point where naive solutions are too slow or memory intensive.
+Rather than trying to resolve this using libraries like multiprocessing or Cython, or another language, I want to focus on improving my implementation.

 ## Project Structure

 The project is organized into separate directories for each day's challenge, a `utils` folder for common functionalities, and a `bin` folder to facilitate easy script execution.